The 28 Best Stores Like PacSun

 Easily one of the most popular brands for nerd culture and all things alternative, Hot Topic offers a wide range of clothes and styles, along with accessories, toys, band merch and more.

-Though probably best known for their graphic t-shirts (which cover everything from rock bands to comic characters), they actually carry a pretty wide variety of fashion apparel, and even have a home decor section.
+Though probably best known for their graphic t-shirts (which cover everything from rock bands to comic characters), they actually carry a pretty wide variety of trendy pieces and fashion apparel, and even have a home decor section.

 Old Navy

-Of all the stores you’ll find in most malls, Old Navy is one of the most reliable, and offers a lower price point than most.
+Of all the brick and mortar stores you’ll find in malls in the United States, Old Navy is one of the most reliable, and offers a lower price point than most.

 While their clothes aren’t necessarily the most cutting edge, it’s a great place to pick up core staple pieces like tees, sweats and casual pants, especially during summer.